liteflow-labs/starter-kit/.github/pull_request_template.md

 ### Project organization

-- Trello card: <!-- add link to trello card if any -->
 - Closes <!-- add link to issue that this PR fixes if any -->
 - Related <!-- add link to related issue if any -->
 - Dependant on <!-- add link to dependant PR if any -->